aschoepe/ooxml/doc/ooxml-docx.md

 **pagesetup** *?-option value ...?*

+The allowed options are:

+-margins keyValueList

+-paperSource keyValueList

+-sizeAndOrientaion keyValueList

 **paragraph** *text* *?-style styleid -option value ...?*

 : Appends *text* as paragraph to the content of the document.
 If the